Back to Whitepapers

 The Magistral-Small-2507 model runs with four replicas to handle high-volume summarization and sentiment scoring workloads.
 GPT-OSS-120B similarly runs multiple replicas for entity extraction tasks.
 The 235-billion-parameter reasoning and vision-language models each require substantial GPU memory but deliver the analytical depth needed for regulatory compliance decisions.

-The data pipeline transforms raw market signals into structured risk insights through four processing stages.
+Data Pipeline Architecture: The data pipeline transforms raw market signals into structured risk insights through four processing stages.
 Kafka receives streaming data from external sources including SEC EDGAR, news APIs, macroeconomic feeds, and regulatory notice systems.
 The event streamer normalizes incoming data formats and routes messages to appropriate processing queues based on content type and priority.

 Docling handles document parsing, using vision-language models to extract structured content from PDFs containing charts, tables, and mixed layouts.
 Unlike traditional optical character recognition approaches, the VLM-based pipeline captures document semantics, enabling more accurate extraction of financial data even from complex multi-column filings.
 The CPU handles initial document preprocessing, while the GPU executes the vision-language inference.